10 Thought Provoking & Inspiring Poems About Life, Desires, Struggles, and Resilience

-I love these books because I find them to be the perfect travel partner.
+These poetry books because they’re also a perfect travel partner.
 Whether you travel solo or with others, these books can help you deepen the moments and thoughts you want to remember or live by.
-The featured image on the top of this post was taken in Babe Lake Vietnam.
-In case you’re looking to travel to a country that will feed your adventure hunger and spirit I highly recommend it.

 1| “A Brave and Startling Truth” by Maya Angelou